This is a paid post written by me on behalf of Discover Personal Loans. All opinions are my own.

 If you’re one of these Americans with card debt, you might want to look at personal loans.
 Look at personal loans as a another financial tool in your toolkit—one that can offer you funds fairly quickly when you need them—if you consider a few days quick, which I definitely do.

 People use personal loans for a variety of unexpected expenses that they’re unable to cover with their savings or current income.
 Uses include consolidating and paying down higher-interest debt, adopting a child, home repairs, and high medical bills.

 You know what else I like about personal loans?
 Some lenders make applying for small personal loans fairly easy online, all from the comfort of your couch.
-Once you’ve filled out the necessary information and are approved, funds can be sent as early as the next business day after you accept the loan.

 Before you even apply, get to know the in’s and out’s of personal loans and what differentiates them from other borrowing tools.